AI in Pedagogy

 Roadmap from AI literacy baseline to UNESCO progression and validated AI readiness outcomes

-I run the course as a staged path: establish literacy, scaffold practice through UNESCO progression, and then document readiness with auditable evidence.
+I treat the classroom as a staged path: build literacy, scaffold practice through the UNESCO progression, and document readiness with auditable evidence.

 Why this shift matters